 With all of this advice being spewed, there are some important takeaways to consider.
 When it comes to financial advice, you have to do what is right for you!
 You’re allowed to pick and choose which final advice you follow and what you push to the curb.

 Personal finance is all about that first word: personal.
 You are the one who decides what works for your specific money situation and family.
+Pay attention to the pieces that you know will benefit your family.

 It’s vital that you take a critical thinking approach to finances.
 Whether it’s about Dave Ramsey mutual funds or whether or not you should buy a house — always read advice from both sides and make an informed decision!